Nikola Schmidt, Ondřej Ditrych

-Space exploration has been source of visions to positive future development of humanity as a spacefaring species as well as to possible warring domain of humanity as a nation-faring species.
-In this way, the post WWII age was characteristic in thinking that technology can be the cause of positive or dystopic futures, respectively.
-However, the development of political science since then has provided us a different perception on the relation between technology and politics.
-In this article, we show how Large Technical Systems can overcome the prison of two-level game dynamics and enable more inclusive cosmopolitan space governance.
-We argue that it is not political reality that is determined by technology, it can be the normative theory injected in decades-long LTSs that determine the available space for political steering.
-Space environment is specific given its inherently cosmopolitan space epistemic community that has power through its expertise to shape not only how the LTS of future would look like but also what normative basement they will have.
-The principal problem of hugely ambitious activities in space does not lie in lack of knowledge or lack in technical capabilities or lack of funding but in lack of our ability to enable cosmopolitan ideas in practice.
-The novel approach to space policy we provide in our article builds on the Welsh school of critical security studies, a theory that focuses on security as emancipation rather than security as an absence of identified threat, and principles of cosmopolitan theory to argue that security sensitive LTS are not necessarily a burden but rather the instrument to enable the discussed policy dynamics.
+Space exploration has been a source of visions of a positive future development of humanity as a spacefaring species, as well as a possible warring domain of humanity as a nation-faring species.
+In this way, the post-WWII age was defined by a belief that technology can be the cause of either positive or dystopic futures, respectively.
+However, the development of political science since then has provided us a different perception of the relation between technology and politics.
+In this article, we show how large technical systems (LTSs) could overcome the imprisonment of identity in a national straitjacket in interstate interactions and could subsequently enable a more inclusive cosmopolitan global governance.
+We argue that political reality could be determined by technology; it could be that normative theory, injected into LTSs that existed for decades, determines the available space for political steering.
+The space domain is specific given its inherently cosmopolitan epistemic space community that has the power through its expertise, ability to mobilize scientific facts, and also policy, to shape not only how LTSs of the future would appear but also on what normative foundations they would stand.
+The space community should become aware of its political capital instead of continuously asking for a Global Space Agency that would involve all nations.
+LTSs and the space community, therefore, effectively become two vehicles of the political change.
+We use three cases for this change that require LTSs to be addressed: orbital debris, planetary defense, and interstellar travel.
+The principal problem of ambitious activities in space does not lie, we propose, not only in lack of knowledge, lack of technical capabilities, or a lack of funding but also in lack of our ability to enable cosmopolitan ideas in political practice.
+The novel approach to space policy we suggest in our article builds on the basic principles of cosmopolitan theory, and uses the concept of a responsible cosmopolitan state, and the Welsh School of critical security studies, namely a theory that focuses on security as emancipation rather than security as an absence of an identified threat, to argue that security sensitive LTSs are not a burden but rather an instrument to enable positive political change.